-- Intake – (also called client onboarding) includes getting paid, signing your contract, and getting organized to start your work.
+- Onboarding – includes getting paid, signing your contract, and getting organized to start your work.

 - Service – the steps you take to complete your work.

-- Post-service – (also called client offboarding) includes the final steps you take to wrap up your time together, like getting feedback, asking for a testimonial, and possibly sending a thank you card or gift.
+- Off-boarding – includes the final steps you take to wrap up your time together, like getting feedback, asking for a testimonial, and possibly sending a thank you card or gift.

 2) Use Google Drive

-G-drive allows you to create documents, spreadsheets, and other types of documents and share them with clients and team members.
+G-drive allows you to create documents and spreadsheets, and share them with clients and team members.

-You can create folders to organize your client processes, SOP’s, blog post drafts, email funnels, brainstorms, spreadsheets, and any other document you use for your business!
+You can create folders to organize your client processes, SOP’s, blog post drafts, email funnels, brainstorms, etc. You can even make client intake forms!

 Plus, everything is autosaved, which is a really nice feature!